poetry-book/poetry-book-cli/README.md

 * toc_title: table of contents title (optional)
 * language: language of the poems (optional)
 * preface: filename of the preface.
 The preface (without extension) is used as preface title.
+* poem_formatting: how poems should be formatted (optional)
+  * centered_verse: Determine which verse will be centered.
+There are two options:
+    * longest: The verse with the longest length (default)
+    * average: A verse with a number of 'x' equal to the average length among all verses
 * poems: ordered list of poems filename.
 The filename (without extension) is used as poem title.

 ### Poems